Relation between intersection homology and homotopy groups: Intersection homotopy groups

 \begin{corollary} Let $\rc X$ be the cone on a simply connected, compact space $X$, filtered by its apex $\{\tv\}\subset \rc X$, and let $\ov{p}$ be a perversity given by $\ov{p}(\tv)$.
 If $(\Lambda Z,d)$ is the Sullivan minimal model of $X$, then the cdga $(\Lambda Z^{\leq D\ov{p}(\tv)},d)$ is the minimal model of $\crG_{\ov{p}}(\rc X)$. \end{corollary}

 \begin{proof} This property comes from the relation between Sullivan minimal models and Postnikov towers, see \cite{MR0646078}. \end{proof}

-In opposition with the PL situation, in a topological CS set $X$, one can encounter links of the same point that are not homeomorphic (\cite[Example 2.3.6]{FriedmanBook}).
+In opposition with the PL situation, in a CS set $X$, one can encounter links of the same point that are not homeomorphic (\cite[Example 2.3.6]{FriedmanBook}).
 In the case of intersection homology groups, this phenomenon does not matter since all these links have the same intersection homology groups.
 We prove below that the links of points in the same stratum have isomorphic $\ov{p}$-intersection homotopy groups, for any perversity $\ov{p}$ on the total space.
+We analyze this property again in \remref{rem:overlap}.
 (Recall that a perversity defined on $X$ induces a perversity on the conical charts thus on the links, see \remref{rem:perverselink}.)

 \begin{proposition} Let $(X,\ov p)$ be a normal perverse CS set, we also denote by $\ov{p}$ the perversities induced on each link.
 Let $S$ be a singular stratum, $x_1,x_2$ be two points of $S$ and $L_1,L_2$ be respective links of $x_{1}$ and $x_{2}$.
 Then, for any $\ell\geq 1$, there is a group isomorphism,